-$^{^2}$ The present value of new business premium income is calculated applying the same assumptions as are used for the calculation of new business value, and is based on the premiums before the deduction of reinsurance premiums.
+2 The present value of new business premium income is calculated applying the same assumptions as are used for the calculation of new business value, and is based on the premiums before the deduction of reinsurance premiums.

-March 31, 2019 March 31, 2018 Change Value of new business 36.8 28.3 8.4 Present value of new business premiums collected 473.0 467.0 6.0 Value of new business / Present value of new business premiums collected 7.8% 6.1% 1.7%
+March 31, 2020 March 31, 2019 Change Value of new business 23.8 36.8 (12.9) Present value of new business premiums collected 375.3 473.0 (97.7) Value of new business / Present value of new business premiums collected 6.4% 7.8% (1.4%)

-The major source of the increase in new business margin is a decline in savings business in terms of the present value of new business premiums collected compared to the last year.
+The major source of the decrease in new business margin is the change in insurance assumptions and lower interest rates compared to the last year.